 Self-described as a dive bar with awesome food, Red Corridor Bar is, well, just that.
 It’s a great new dining option in the historic Corktown neighborhood, with a second-floor game room (billiards, air hockey, darts, pinball) that will make you want to stay and play for a while after dinner.

 This cozy French boutique café serves breakfast, lunch and high tea in West Village, across the street from the popular Sister Pie (stop there for dessert afterward).
 Grab a friend for pastry, tea and conversation.

 Best for: Something New — Outside the City

 Outside Detroit, you’ll find plenty of new dining options in the neighboring cities.
-In Ferndale, The Conserva opened its doors this winter with a small, rotating seasonal menu in the space of the former Torino restaurant.
-Also in Ferndale, the adventurous Otus Supply features décor as unique as its fare.
+In Ferndale, the adventurous Otus Supply features décor as unique as its fare.
 Ask your server to explain the menu items you’re unfamiliar with.

 That’s our pick of the most recent openings — but it only scratches the surface.